 “Lisa’s research has changed the scope of what we understood to be available.
 We were working under the assumption that there was about 100 million pounds available within the state, and we were doing a good job of working towards that.
 We now understand that there’s enough produce available, just at the farm level, to feed every hungry or food insecure person in the state of North Carolina, three servings of produce every day.
 Just by what’s left in the field.
 And we take that as a challenge.

 Our mission is to address hunger in North Carolina.
 And this gives us a great base of understanding of what we can do.
 We focus on fresh produce particularly at the farm level and to know that we can make a significant difference in the lives of hungry people in North Carolina, just by doing what we’ve been doing, becomes a great challenge.
 Now, the great goal is to capture all of it, to find it, to distribute it, to get it from where it is in the field, to the people that need it, and that’s the work that we’re undertaking.
 So, it’s changed our dream from being something that’s nice and wonderful and making an impact to something that can really change the shape of hunger issues for disadvantaged people throughout the state.”

-"World Wildlife Fund (WWF) has worked with Lisa Johnson for three years, employing her both as an advisor and a researcher in post-harvest loss work-streams, publishing her findings as a part of the No Food Left Behind report series.
+"World Wildlife Fund (WWF) has worked with Lisa Johnson for five years, employing her both as an advisor and a researcher in post-harvest loss work-streams, publishing her findings as a part of the No Food Left Behind report series.

 She is truly an expert in measuring post-harvest loss of specialty crops and has a good grounding in the challenges associated with measurement.
 She has great rapport with farmers and can build trust quickly.
 Most currently, WWF has adopted her in-field measurement protocol, as well as calculating the economic opportunity to rescuing surplus, as two components of a newly developed food loss metric to be included into the Stewardship Index for Specialty Crops' sustainability metrics.